PierreMishra/Crop_Consulting_ENV.710/README.md

 #### Completed: October 2019

-The full results of the study can be found in the PDF report addressed to the client.

 # Cotton Yield Analysis, NC

+The full results of the study can be found in the PDF report.

 ## Summary